Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 7. Why Dots Matter More in Finnish Than Anywhere Else

-Finnish language meme showing Nainkö vaarin means did I see wrong and Nainko vaarin means should I marry grandpa
+Finnish language meme showing Nainko vaarin means did I see wrong and Nainko vaarin without dots means should I marry grandpa

-The Finnish letters ä and ö carry two dots called umlauts that are not decorative.
-Näinkö väärin? means "Did I see wrong?"
-Drop the dots and you get Nainko vaarin? which means "Should I marry grandpa?"
+The Finnish letters a and o carry two dots called umlauts that are not decorative.
+Nainko vaarin? with the dots means did I see wrong?
+Drop the dots and you get Nainko vaarin? which means should I marry grandpa?
 The spelling matters.
 If you are writing Finnish by hand or on a keyboard without a Finnish layout, this is the category of error worth being careful about.
 The meaning of no niin in Finnish is a separate but equally interesting rabbit hole.

 8. Finnish Logic: When One Word Does the Work of Many

-Very Finnish Problems meme showing Finnish logic korko means heel or interest kurkku means cucumber or throat kuusi means six or spruce lonkero means long drink or tentacle
+Very Finnish Problems meme showing Finnish logic where korko means heel or interest kurkku means cucumber or throat kuusi means six or spruce and lonkero means long drink or tentacle

 This chart captures something genuinely true about weird Finnish words and how the language handles double meanings.
 Korko means either a shoe heel or financial interest.
 Kurkku means either cucumber or throat.
 Kuusi means either the number six or a spruce tree.
 Lonkero means either the Finnish long drink or a tentacle.
 None of these are edge cases or obscure vocabulary.
 They are everyday words used in everyday conversations and the context alone determines which meaning applies.